UtahEFD/QES-documentation/docs/source/QES-Winds.rst

 The third option is called the high-rise MVP algorithm (HMVP) and is designed to address the shortcomings of the previous models when it comes to tall buildings :cite:`nelson20085`.
-The length of the displacement zone is calculated the same as Eq.
+The length of the displacement zone :math:`L_F` is calculated using the equation presented above.
-`[eq:lf_MVP] <#eq:lf_MVP>`__.
 The HMVP algorithm creates two ellipsoids with the difference that the inner region only extends to :math:`60\%` of the minimum of building height and building width.
 In addition, the algorithm linearly reduces the velocities in the outer region from their upwind values at the outer surface to :math:`40\%` of the initial values on the inner region.

 Part (a) of figures below show cell type contour to represent the area of effect of the HMVP upwind cavity parameterization in a vertical plane at :math:`y=100` m and a horizontal plane at :math:`z=5` m, respectively.
-The upwind parameterization is applied to a rectangular building defined in Section `1.5.2 <#sec:building>`__.
-The initial guess field is constructed using a single sensor with logarithmic profile as defined in `1.4.1 <#sec:sensor_xml>`__.
+The upwind parameterization is applied to a rectangular building with the initial guess field is constructed using a single sensor with logarithmic profile.
 Parts (b) and (c) of the figure below indicate velocity magnitude contour with overlaying velocity vectors of initial (part (b)) and final (part(c)) velocity fields in a vertical plane at :math:`y=100` m and a horizontal plane at :math:`z=5` m, respectively.

 .. figure:: Images/upwind_y_100_3.pdf